a-udacity/CarND-Advanced-Lane-Lines/README.md

 Once we have these values (pickled for later use) we can use cv2.calibrateCamera() to get the camera matrix and distortion coefficients.
 Having those we can now undistort a new image using the undistort method in the class that calls cv2.undistort().
-I then created a helper function called CameraCalibration->plot_images() to apply the distortion correction to the test images using the `cv2.undistort()` function and obtained this result:
+I then created a helper function called CameraCalibration->plot_images() to apply the distortion correction to the test images using the `cv2.undistort()` function.
+Below are the chessboard images undistorted:
 ![alt text][image1]
 ![alt text][image2]
 ![alt text][image3]